 In Malaysia and Singapore, onde-onde is referred to these delicious glutinous rice balls filled with gula melaka (palm sugar).
 As you bite into an Onde-Onde, the melted palm sugar flows out.
 I likened them to sweet little bombs as the sweetness explodes in the mouth.
 The shredded coconut further enhances the deliciousness of this kuih.
 While there are many varieties of delicious kuih in the region, onde-onde remains at the top of my list.
 Our friends in Indonesia call this kuih ‘klepon’.

 Use freshly grated coconut if you can get hold of it.
 Frozen shredded coconut can be found at some Asian grocers.
-You can freeze the Onde-Onde after making them.
+You can freeze the onde-onde after making them.
 Just boil them whenever you feel like having them.
-As for the palm sugar, do scout for those which are darker as they are more fragrant.

 Sometimes, the dough may crack during the cooking process.
 This is due to the thinness of the dough.
 However, remember not to make the dough too thick either.
 Wrap it closely around the palm sugar to avoid air in onde-onde.
 Otherwise it will burst in the cooking process.
 Do not be discouraged if initially, it does not turn out the way you expected.
 Remember, practice makes perfect!

 Onde-Onde is also known as: Ondeh-OndehPandan-Flavored Glutinous Rice Balls with Palm SugarBuah MelakaKlepon